Swedish Fortifications Agency: Personnel

 The SFA employed 689 people in 2008.
 The majority of the employees work on a local level in real estate units linked to garrisons, where employees work in areas such as project management, property development and maintenance services.
-At the regional and national level, employees work in real estate purchasing and sales, defense facility development, and various management functions.
+At the regional and national level, employees work in real estate purchasing and sales, defence facility development, and various management functions.
 The SFA considers its core competencies to be security and protective technology.
 The agency has stated that it aims to increase the amount of outsourcing, and as an experiment in 2006, it outsourced the property maintenance of two garrisons.

 Real estate stock

 In 2008, the book value of the government real estate stock managed by the SFA was 10.1 billion SEK, largely consisting of depots, garrisons, training facilities, offices, and proving grounds.
 In 2007, the total real estate stock included: